mackdesignarts/starmark-demo/README.md

 ### Mounting the Application

 1. Clone or unpack the source code to a local machine.
-2. Open a terminal / command line / shell program and navigate to the application root (/starmark-demo/app).
+2. Open a terminal / command line / shell program and navigate to the application root (/starmark-demo).
+   Install the package.json manifest:
+   Run `npm install`
+3. If Angular CLI tools are unavailable, install them first:
+   Run `npm install -g @angular/cli`
+3. Next, mount the dev server:
-3. Run `ng serve` for a dev server.
+   Run `ng serve`
 4. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Development server